Click here to see the winning entries from our November 2016 competition to win fab prizes from SAM LABS.

-When will it be Christmas? - December issue:
+When will it be Christmas? - Dinosaurs issue:

 Here are the links for your…

 CHINESE ROOSTER KITE TEMPLATES - Hong Kong issue

 MORSE CODE for your transmitter